Entanglement in a Maxwell Theory coupled to a non-relativistic particle: Entanglement Entropy

 The value obtained numerically for the entanglement entropy should converge to that predicted by the expression (\ref{approx-ent}) as we increase the cut-off $N$.
 In Fig. \ref{fig:f3} we compare the results for a given $\theta$ and $k$ varying from 0 to $\theta-1$.
 As we can see the results agree for $N$ large enough.
 Notice also that the entanglement entropy varies with $k$.
 This means that there is an ambiguity associated to the entanglement entropy of the ground state.

 It is also interesting to analyse how the entanglement entropy behaves as a function of $\theta$ for fixed $k$.
-Recall that $\theta$ is proportional to the electrical charge of the particle (we have set $q=-2\pi\theta$).
+Recall that $\theta$ is proportional to the electric charge of the particle (we have set $q=-2\pi\theta$).
 In Fig. \ref{fig:f5}, we plot $S_k$ in terms of $\theta$ for several fixed values of $k$ using the analytical approximation (\ref{approx-ent}).
 The initial point of the curve for each $k$ corresponds to $\theta=k+1$.
 Observe that, due to the symmetry $k/\theta\mapsto 1-k/\theta$, the initial points of all the curves with $k>1$ also belong to the curve for $k=1$.
 As $\theta$ increases, $S_k$ decreases until $\theta=2k$, where it vanishes.
 From this point, $S_k$ increases tending to $\log 2$ when $\theta\to \infty$ (infinite transverse magnetic flux in the associated Landau model).
 Note that as $k$ is larger, the entropy saturates more slowly to the asymptotic value $\log 2$.
-We can conclude that there is an upper bound for the entanglement entropy in the degeneracy subspace of the ground state, which is exactly that of a maximally entangled two-level quantum system.
+We can conclude that there is an upper bound for the entanglement entropy in the states $|\psi_k\rangle$, which is exactly that of a maximally entangled two-level quantum system.

 Another interesting case is $\theta=0$.
-It corresponds to a particle with zero electrical charge (zero transverse magnetic flux in the Landau model).
+It corresponds to a particle with zero electric charge (zero transverse magnetic flux in the Landau model).
 For $\theta=0$, the analytical approximation (\ref{approx-ent}) is not well defined.
 Nevertheless, since the particle and the gauge field are decoupled, the degrees of freedom of the Landau model, $x$ and $y$, are separable; that is, the wave function of the ground state, that now is not degenerate, can be factorized in the form $\psi(x, y)=X(x)Y(y)$.
 This implies that the entanglement entropy is zero for $\theta=0$.